REOPEN YOUR PRIOR APPLICATION & GET ALL YOUR DISABILITY BENEFITS

 When you file your second application, you can request that the SSA reopen your prior application.
 However, whether or not your applications will pay back in time is up to the SSA judge.
 If you want to be paid on a prior application, then it is good to hire an attorney to represent you.
 Your attorney will try and win all of your past due benefits.
 However, there is no law stating that the judge must reopen a prior application.

-SSI APPLICATIONS AND GOOD CAUSE
+SSI APPLICATIONS AND HOW TO REOPEN FOR GOOD CAUSE

 You have two years to reopen SSI applications.
 However, you can only reopen an SSI decision within 2 years from the date of notice of the initial decision for “good cause.”